NeXTLinux/nextlinux-engine/docs/content/docs/install/storage/object_store/migration.md

 7. Ensure the dest-config.yaml is in place for all the components as config.yaml
 8. Start nextlinux-engine

-### Migration Example Using Docker Compose Deployed Anchore Engine
+### Migration Example Using Docker Compose Deployed Nextlinux Engine

-The following is an example migration for an nextlinux-engine deployed via docker-compose on a single host with a local postgresql container--basically the example used in 'Installing Anchore Engine' documents.
+The following is an example migration for an nextlinux-engine deployed via docker-compose on a single host with a local postgresql container--basically the example used in 'Installing Nextlinux Engine' documents.
 At the end of this section, we'll cover the caveats and things to watch for a multi-node install of nextlinux engine.

 This process requires that you run the command in a location that has access to both the source archive driver configuration and the new archive driver configuration.